oelin/statistical-path-planning/README.md

 ![](https://github.com/oelin/statistical-path-planning/blob/main/images/uav.webp)

 >  Our 740-parameter logistic regression model achieves over 95% accuracy in predicting CBS actions using *partial* knowledge of the environment.
-It's small size comes in handy for resource-constrained devices such as UAVs.
+Its small size comes in handy for resource-constrained devices such as UAVs.

 ![](https://github.com/oelin/statistical-path-planning/blob/main/images/example.gif)